gatsbyjs/gatsby/docs/docs/glossary.md

 ### Environment Variables

-Allows you to customise the behavior of your app depending on its [environment](#environment).
+[Environment Variables](/docs/environment-variables/) allow you to customise the behavior of your app depending on its [environment](#environment).
+For instance, you may wish to get content from a staging CMS during development and connect to your production CMS when you [build](#build) your site.
+With environment variables you can set a different URL for each environment.

 ## F